SeraphimSerapis/SeraphimSerapis/README.md

 - [Supercharging Node with Kraken @ JSConf EU 2014](https://youtu.be/gKebfQH8aXU)
 - [Future of Payments @ Codemotion Milan 2014](https://youtu.be/6YeYSpZ4Ukw)

-In the past couple of years, most of my public speaking activities have focused on company-internal events and the facilitation of public speaking workshops I run for the developer community and specifically for people from underrepresented groups.
+In recent years, my focus has shifted to delivering keynotes for major events such as Google I/O Connect in EMEA, in addition to facilitating public speaking workshops I run for the developer community and specifically for people from underrepresented groups.

 ## 🤖 What I currently play with

-As stated in my bio above, I'm a massive fan of anything connected to home automation.
-I love using [Ollama](https://github.com/ollama/ollama) with [Gemma](https://github.com/google-deepmind/gemma), [Docker](https://github.com/docker), [Kubernetes](https://github.com/kubernetes/kubernetes), and [Home Assistant](https://github.com/home-assistant/core) to make my life easier and automate processes.
+As stated in my bio above, I'm a massive fan of anything connected to Artificial Intelligence.
+I love using [Ollama](https://github.com/ollama/ollama) with [Gemma](https://github.com/google-deepmind/gemma), [Docker](https://github.com/docker), and [Kubernetes](https://github.com/kubernetes/kubernetes) to make my life easier and automate processes.

 ## ✉️ Contact